 They also improve numerous health markers, such as blood triglycerides, HDL cholesterol, blood sugar and blood pressure.

-However, not all low carb “diets” are the same.
+However, not all low carb “plans and diets” are the same.
 There are many different types.

 Typical Low Carb Diet